alexeitsb/codes/README.md

 # codes
-Repository to post codes (learning, pieces of code, ...)
+Repository to post codes (setup, learning, pieces of code, ...)